DanielDev200/blog/content/blog/2020-08-04-event-review-double-header-mvp-and-the-role-of-ux-in-the-business-ecosystem.md

 However this talk dad hammer one intricacy home - an MVP is for early adopters.
 Obvious, right?
 But I'm not sure I quite understood that dynamic entirely.

 MVPs are not built to satisfy everyone.
 An MVP is built to satisfy early adopters and to validate a hypothesis.
 If an MVP isn't doing both of those, it will be difficult to accurately measure its performance, and the implications of that are huge.
+That is something I'll have to remember going forward.

 Second, The Role of UX in The Business Ecosystem.